cpp-for-yourself/lectures-and-homeworks/lectures/optional.md

     }
     ```

     This options is also not great.
 I would argue that not being able to have pure functions that get only const inputs and return a single output makes the code a lot less readable.
-Furthermore, modern compilers are very good at optimizing the returned value and sometimes the function that constructs this value altogether which might be a bit harder if we pass a reference to some value stored elsewhere.
+Furthermore, modern compilers are very good at optimizing the returned value and sometimes the function that constructs this value altogether which might be a bit harder if we pass a reference to a value stored elsewhere.
 Although I don't know enough about the magic that the compilers do under the hood to be 100% about this second reason, so if you happen to know more - tell me!
     <!-- In the comments below this video -->
 3. An arguably even worse but still sometimes used method (OpenGL, anyone?) is to set some global error variable if an error has occurred and explore its value after every call to see if something bad has actually happened.